- Is your whey protein from an organic source?

-My past newsletters have concentrated on supplements, so far we’ve looked at how are supplements made, what is in them, what is the difference between synthetic and natural and how to identify them, how to read a supplement label and what are capsules, tablets and gel caps made from and all the fillers that come in between.
+My past few articles/blogs have concentrated on supplements, so far we’ve looked at how are supplements made, what is in them, what is the difference between synthetic and natural and how to identify them, how to read a supplement label and what are capsules, tablets and gel caps made from and all the fillers that come in between.
 I’ve also talked about the fish oil industry in depth, especially regarding the additives that are now added to the oil as well as the amount of fish that is required for just a litre of oil.
 Following on from these articles I want to discuss protein powders.
 These are very popular amongst athletes, body builders, gym enthusiasts, some yoyo dieters and people from all walks of life.
 Are they really good for us and what are they made from?
 At the end of this article, I’ll give you some high quality proteins that may be a better choice.
-You can also watch the video explaining protein powders and what you can use.

 For many years people have asked me what is the best protein powder on the market.
 I found this really hard to answer as I was dubious about many of them, especially considering most of them had high amounts of artificial ingredients, fillers, additives, colours, flavours and synthetic nutrients.
 When I did find a pure protein powder I was concerned as to how they were made.